-I am co-leading a team with my colleague Lane Schwartz (UIUC) working on Akuzipik/St. Lawrence Island Yupik/Central Siberian Yupik.
+Together with my colleague Lane Schwartz (UIUC), our students, and members of the Yupik community, I am working on Akuzipik/St. Lawrence Island Yupik/Central Siberian Yupik.
 The language is endangered and under-documented.
 We are working to better document the morphosyntax, semantics, phonology, and phonetics of the language; to digitize existing materials in and on the language; and to create computer tools for language users.

 Our project got a little bit of publicity here (and here and here) on the Mason site and the project is featured in the spring 2019 issue of Mason’s English Department alumni magazine English Matters as well as the summer 2019 issue of Mason’s magazine Spirit (read the article here).
 It was also featured in the August 2021 newsletter of the NSF Navigating the New Arctic Community Office (NNA-CO).